A Private Ship-Based Photography Expedition with the Wild Brown Bears of Katmai National Park

 Day 1: Homer, Alaska

-On arrival in Homer, a scenic town of 5,000 located near the bottom of the Kenai Peninsula, a transfer is provided to our hotel.
+On your arrival in Homer, a scenic town of 5,000 located near the bottom of the Kenai Peninsula, a transfer is provided to our hotel.
 Known as “the end of the road,” Homer is the most southerly point on Alaska’s contiguous highway system.
 Depending on timing, you may be able to explore some of Homer's highlights on your own this afternoon.
 Options include the Pratt Museum, showcasing the natural and cultural history of the Kachemak Bay region or the Islands and Ocean Visitor Center at the Alaska Maritime National Wildlife Refuge.
 Homer’s key geographic feature is the Homer Spit, a 4.5-mile-long gravel bar that extends into the bay.
 Homer is heralded as the Halibut Capital of the World, and you may have a chance at the town harbor to see fishing boats unloading their catch—an exciting opportunity for photographers.
+Tonight, meet your Expedition Leader and fellow travelers at a welcome dinner.

 Day 2: Kachemak Bay Cruise